 - 1. Manuscripts must be formatted two columns to a page.
 Use one side of page only. - 2.
 Choose Times New Roman as font for your printer. - 3.
 Your text should be 10 point type.
 This instruction is printed using the 10 point font. - 4.
-Papers must be printed on a laserprinter, single-sided only.
-It is acceptable to use a printer that produces typewriter-quality print-out.
-Use any good quality bond paper.
-Printout from many dot matrix printers does not reproduce well and is therefore NOT ACCEPTABLE. - 5.
 The basic page discussed hereafter, is the standard European A4-Format page.
 The text must be justified and must be contained within a rectangle of height of 22,5cm- to 24cm and width of 18cm, divided into two equal columns with 1cm separation (implying a column width of 8,50 cm).
 The left and right margins should be 1,5 cm.
-Except for the first page the top and bottom margins should be between 2 cm 2,5cm. - 6.
-Text should be single-spaced, with double spacing between paragraphs, and with a 3-space paragraph indentation. - 7.
-Manuscript pages must be kept clean.
-Bad erasure marks or smudges will show up in the printed volume.
-Correction paint may also be used if applied carefully and completely.
+Except for the first page the top and bottom margins should be between 2 cm 2,5cm. - 5.
+Text should be single-spaced, with double spacing between paragraphs, and with a 3-space paragraph indentation. - 6.
+The title and author information, on the first page should be centered.
+(See further down for additional information on how to present more then one author to a paper.)

-- 8. The title and author information, on the first page should be centered.
-(See further down for additional information on how to present more then one author to a paper.) - 9.
-Any submission that does not follow the rules will NOT BE PUBLISHED in the Conference Proceedings.
-Fax submissions, for instance, are NEVER acceptable. - Electronic full paper submissions are only acceptable in Microsoft® Word document, Microsoft® Word RTF format or in PDF format. - 11.
+- 9. Any submission that does not follow the rules will NOT BE PUBLISHED in the Conference Proceedings.
+Fax submissions, for instance, are NEVER acceptable. - 10.
+Electronic full paper submissions are only acceptable in Microsoft® Word document or in PDF format (PREFERRED FORMAT). - 11.
 Always print out a version on your own computer before sending it to EUROSIS in order to check its printability and email a copy to yourself to check portability. - 12.
 Always provide one printed clear copy to EUROSIS only, without handwritten references or remarks, next to your emailed version..
 Do not staple your final paper.